 In 2010, when our state faced a $5 billion budget deficit, legislators (including the incumbent) continued to borrow and fund pet projects while eager to cut programs for students, seniors and those with special needs.
 While I worked to put $25 billion in hidden costs* on the books for regular review and analysis, the incumbent distributed literature stating we had a "budget surplus."
-We need someone who will face the facts.
+We need someone who will face the facts and develop solutions.
 We need someone with experience outside of politics.

 Protect public participation in government

-Citizens calmly speaking at public hearings have been interrupted, demeaned and even gaveled down by legislators who disagreed with their views.
+Citizens calmly speaking at public hearings have been interrupted, demeaned and even gaveled down by the current representative.
 Legislators, including the incumbent, turned to holding "public hearings" where the public was not allowed to speak and opposed including public comments in redistricting criteria.